Cyrken/html-css/flow-display/README.md

 # Flow & display

-Browsers use a flow to display elements on the page—understanding flow and display are critical to laying out websites.
+Browsers use “The Flow” to display elements on the page—understanding flow and display are critical to laying out websites.

 ### [▶ Video playlist for flow & display](https://www.youtube.com/playlist?list=PLWjCJDeWfDdc6YKkkrEdYuExcnY05rmwG)